Reno-Koren/Financial-Management-System-for-a-US-Based-S-Corp/README.md

 Example: Software, Freight and Shipping → Utilities

-Built by reverse-engineering the 2024 tax declaration — the exact structure the CPA already works with.
+Built with data coming from the 2025 tax declaration — the exact structure the CPA already works with.

 *Note: automatic mapping from previous year's accounts